debsindhu/debsindhu.github.io/research.md

   <img width="60%" height="40%" src="/img/research.png">
 </p>

-* General Overview: His current work
+* General Overview: His current work lies on the interface of implementing Artificial Intelligence (AI) techniques, deploying multi-scale high performance       accelerated simulations and performing scattering experiments (especially neutron and X-Ray) for problems related to
-    * lies on the interface of implementing Artificial Intelligence (AI) techniques, deploying multi-scale high performance accelerated simulations and         performing scattering experiments (especially neutron and X-Ray) for problems related to soft matter systems especially Biomedical and biological         sciences, and
+    * soft matter systems especially Biomedical and biological sciences, and
-    * is to make new drug molecules with desired properties.
+    * making new drug molecules with desired properties.
 * Broader Goal:
     * Optimal use of AI in integrative molecular approach: to find how the AI techniques can be optimally applied to the multi-scale modeling and               simulation coupled with experiments
     * Deriving fundamental Physics: to understand the underneath physics of bio(macro)molecular function, activity, folding, microscopic